 You can edit permalink by clicking here.

-If you have multiple categories in your blog for several types of content, all the categories will display in this section.
+If you have multiple categories in your blog for several content types, all the categories will display in this section.

 From this section, you must choose the category in which your new content falls.
 You can also add a new category by clicking on Add new category option.